arkency/posts/posts/2019-09-23-heuristics-for-choosing-bounded-context-for-an-event-handler.md

 As a result, you end up with domain logic in the event handler (which is sometimes fine, but it's always best to have as little of it as possible in the handlers).

-By having a process manager for the order flow, process manager of course have to know about the VIP status of the buyer, but it sounds far more reasonable than forcing `Shipping` to know it (especially that there can be some additional actions in the other BCs done only if the buyer is a VIP).
+By having a process manager for the order flow, process manager have to know about the VIP status of the buyer, but it sounds far more reasonable than forcing `Shipping` to know it (especially that there can be some additional actions in the other BCs done only if the buyer is a VIP).

 ## Other ...?

 Having said that, these were two heuristics, there are possibly more.
-What are your heuristics when deciding about a place where given event handler resides?
+What are your heuristics when deciding about a place where a given event handler resides?
 Do you use the ones mentioned above?
 Share your opinion :)

-_Thanks to [@pawelpacana](https://twitter.com/pawelpacana/), [@fidel](https://twitter.com/szymonfiedler/) and [@andrzejkrzywda](https://twitter.com/andrzejkrzywda/) for the discussion_
+_Thanks to [@pawelpacana](https://twitter.com/pawelpacana/), [@szymonfiedler](https://twitter.com/szymonfiedler/), and [@andrzejkrzywda](https://twitter.com/andrzejkrzywda/) for the discussion_